Before cancer, I was addicted to lists and the high of checking things off it.

 You will never find the ultimate high of a fully crossed off list because (spoiler alert) the list never ends!
-If you’re like me you might add to the list more than you cross off and feel utterly defeated -OR- you’ll skip all opportunities for fun in your life to “finish” your list only to start a new one the next day (I’ve done this too).
+If you’re like me you might add to the list more than you cross off and feel utterly defeated -OR- you’ll miss important opportunities for JOY in your life to “finish” your list… only to start a new one the next day (I’ve been there!).
 Both options totally suck.

 To this day I resist lists like it’s my job.

 Living isn’t about looking ahead at what’s next or all the steps to get there; it’s about the actual moment you are in right now.